Blackjacx/SwiftTrace/README.md

 `swift build`

-As prerequisite you'll need the newest Swift Toolchain.
+As prerequisite you'll need the newest Swift toolchain.
 You can find it [here](https://swift.org/download/).

 ### Linux (**OPEN**)